Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 -   A simulation requires all steps to be ticked rather than allowing each step to be ticked manually by the user
 -   Simulation callbacks are single-threaded
--   Physics is very decoupled from ECS, trashing the Transform system and using layers rather than the superior ECS query system; yet simultaneously, it is tightly coupled as colliders use blobs, `RigidBody` has an `Entity` field, and all of its authoring uses GameObjectConversion
+-   Physics is very decoupled from ECS, trashing the transform hierarchy and using layers rather than the superior ECS query system; yet simultaneously, it is tightly coupled as colliders use blobs, `RigidBody` has an `Entity` field, and all of its authoring uses baking

 Now, to understand why this is terrible for me, let me present to you a game idea a friend of mine and I came up with during a game jam: